MadDinosaur/ISEP-LAPR2/docs/SprintB/US7/US7.md

-# US XXX - XXXX XXXX
+# US 7 -  Specify a new employee

 ## 1. Requirements Engineering